AvtsVivek/Rss-Hidden-Facts/src/GeneralInsidents/ReadMe.md

 https://twitter.com/ACYPL/status/516604674670350336
 https://www.acypl.org/who-we-are/notable-alumni/

-Its not that I have can apply to ACYPL and I may get an admission into it.
+Its not that I can apply to ACYPL and I may get an admission into it.
 ACYPL pple pick and choose a person, give them shcolorships etc.

 How and why did they pick Modi?
 Its a mistery today.